apache/iotdb/docs/UserGuide/Administration-Management/Administration.md

 ### Username Restrictions

 IoTDB specifies that the character length of a username should not be less than 4, and the username cannot contain spaces.

 ### Password Restrictions

 IoTDB specifies that the character length of a password should have no less than 4 character length, and no spaces.
 The password is encrypted with MD5.

 ### Role Name Restrictions

 IoTDB specifies that the character length of a role name should have no less than 4 character length, and no spaces.

+### Path pattern in Administration Management

+A path pattern's result set contains all the elements of its sub pattern's result set.
+For example, `root.sg.d.*` is a sub pattern of `root.sg.*.*`, while `root.sg.**` is not a sub pattern of `root.sg.*.*`.
+When a user is granted privilege on a pattern, the pattern used in his DDL or DML must be a sub pattern of the privilege pattern, which guarantees that the user won't access the timeseries exceed his privilege scope.